break2make/tutorials/git_tutorial.md

 # Except this file
 !.gitignore
 ```
-This `.gitignore` provides the following as advantages:
+This `.gitignore` provides the following advantages:
 - We can tell git to ignore specific type of files.
 The `*` is mentioned to ignore everything inside this directory.
 - Using `!.gitignore`, you are telling git to track the `.gitignore`.